junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "Cas!"
 Dean runs until he's right in front of him.

 There are fissures all over his skin -- the surface of his stony form, to be exact.
-His eyes are filled with tears of sorrow, and even if there is no color in the stone, Dean can tell the blue in it.
+His eyes are filled with tears of sorrow, and even if there is no color in the stone, Dean can still tell the blue in it.
 The sea of bitterness and desperation.
-The sea of pain and loss.
+The ocean of pain and loss.

 That is the moment Dean realizes, this time, when he jumped, Cas was the one having to watch him die and not able to save him.

-He swallows hard, touching his cheek, the corners of his lips, and the marks of tears.
+He swallows hard, touching his cheeks, the corners of his lips, and the marks of tears.
 He wants desperately to wipe those tears from his face.

-"I'm sorry."
-Dean murmurs, pressing his forehead with Cas.
+"I'm sorry," Dean murmurs, pressing his forehead with Cas.
 "Please tell me how to save you."

 "He's a survivor," the Doctor says behind him quietly.
 "Must be because he's in the center of that timeline explosion."